borys-rudenko/blog/_pages/about.md

 ## About myself
-Hey everyone.
+Hi there.
 My name is _Borys Rudenko_.
 I am passionate software developer living in Amsterdam, The Netherlands.
 I am working in IT industry for more than 10 years and I spend my days in many different areas of software development, like designing various banking/enterprise solutions, technical staff leading, writing code, etc.

 My philosophy on learning and using new technologies is always the same: don't be scary, experiment, write pet projects, fail, fix, fail again, fix again.
 Reading a lot of books and all possible materials before you start in order to be prepared to everything will not give you a good result.
 You should find a learning/coding balance here.

-Practice without theory is blind.
+> Practice without theory is blind.
 Theory without practice is dead.

 You also can check my resume in details in my [LinkedIn][LinkedIn] profile.